shadowezz/Productiv/docs/UserGuide.md

 #### Editing a contact: `edit`

-Edits an existing contact in the contact list.
+Edits an existing contact in your contact list.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [d/DESCRIPTION]`
-* `INDEX` is the index number of the contact in the displayed contact list.
+* `INDEX` is the index number of the contact in your displayed contact list.
 * `INDEX` must be a positive integer.
 * At least one of the optional fields must be provided.
 * The existing values of the specified contact will be updated to the input values.